mkitzan/terminus/README.md

 - upload, performs a file upload from CSV to the current host table.

       user@host: upload /directory/path/test_upload.csv
 - stats, outputs a statistics table for a search query.
-All agruments are processed as a 'search' command.
+All arguments are processed as a 'search' command.

       user@host: stats -F true
 - export, writes the output of both a 'search' and 'stats' call to a file (named 'd/m/y DB Export.txt').